opengauss-mirror/docs/content/en/docs/Toolreference/gs_encrypt.md

     Displays version information.

--   -k  _PASSWORD_, --key=_PASSWORD_
+-   -k  *PASSWORD*, --key=*PASSWORD*

     Password entered by a user.
 It is used to derive the key for encryption.
-The password must contain 8 to 16 characters, including at least three types of the following: uppercase letters, lowercase letters, digits, and special characters.
+The password must contain 8 to 15 characters, including at least three types of the following: uppercase letters, lowercase letters, digits, and special characters.

--   -v  _VectorValue_, --vector=_VectorValue_
+-   -v  *VectorValue*, --vector=*VectorValue*

     Salt value entered by a user.
 It is used to scramble passwords during one-way password hash calculation.
 The string must contain 16 characters.

--   -f  _FilePrefix_, --file-prefix=_FilePrefix_
+-   -f  *FilePrefix*, --file-prefix=*FilePrefix*

     Prefix of the cipher and rand files used for encryption.
 The cipher and rand files must be stored in  **$GAUSSHOME/bin**.

--   -B  _Value_, --key-base64=_Value_
+-   -B  *Value*, --key-base64=*Value*

     Base64 plaintext key used for encryption.

--   -D  _Value_, --vector-base64=_Value_
+-   -D  *Value*, --vector-base64=*Value*

     Base64 random string used for encryption.
 The length of the string before base64 encoding must be 16 characters.